 Instead, the bones in your spine will rub very closely to each other and will impact against each other without much protection.
 This kind of a shock to the spine, especially over a long period of time, will start to damage the bones and the bones will show signs of wear and tear.

 In particular, bone spurs may grow as a result.
-Bone spurs are small boney growths that can appear on the bones of the spine as a result of irritation.
+Bone spurs are small bony growths that can appear on the bones of the spine as a result of irritation.
 These spurs can be very painful and can make it difficult for a person to move.

-Fortunately, there are several options for degenerative disc disease treatment, Maryland such as epidural steroid injections, radiofrequency ablation, and Via Disc Np.
+Fortunately, there are several options for degenerative disc disease treatment, in Maryland such as epidural steroid injections, radiofrequency ablation, and Via Disc Np.
 These treatments can help soothe your symptoms, especially pain.

 As your degenerative disc disease gets worse, you will eventually enter the stabilization stage.
 The name for this stage comes from the fact that the spine will attempt to stabilize itself despite its changing structure.
 This, however, does not solve the problem of the disease and this third stage is when the pain and deformation of the spine start to get much worse.